c0d3ster/Fractaleyez/README.md

 #### Particle Config

 Modify characteristics of each particle and layers of particles.
 Changing settings in this category will force a re-render of the entire visual space.
-*WARNING: Modifying this category can seriously impact performance and overload your GPU, causing the application to crash*
+*WARNING: Increasing values too much in this category can seriously impact performance and overload your GPU, causing the application to crash*

 ### Presets